-The full Moon has many names—so many that it can be hard to keep track of them all.
+The full Moon has many names—so many, in fact, that it can be hard to keep track of them all.
 There are monthly full Moon names from English, Algonquin, and many other traditions.
 These include Strawberry Moon, Hunter’s Moon, Snow Moon, Pink Moon, Beaver Moon, and the like, and are listed in the Farmers’ Almanac and on our full Moon page.

 Then there are the names with somewhat complicated rules, such as a Blue Moon or the Harvest Moon.
 The definition of a Blue Moon has changed over time, but today we use it to describe a second full Moon during a calendar month or the third of four full Moons in a single season.
 Most people think the Harvest Moon falls in September, and in many years, that’s true.
 Unlike the set monthly full Moon names, though, it can change from year to year.
 A Harvest Moon is technically the first full Moon after the autumnal equinox.
 Some years, it coincides with September’s full Moon, the Corn Moon, and other years it falls during October’s Hunter’s Moon.

-Add to this list the Paschal Full Moon.
-Simply speaking, the Paschal Full Moon is the first full Moon after the Spring Equinox.
-Also called the Egg Moon, this Moon sometimes occurs in March and sometimes in April.
+Simply speaking, the Paschal full Moon is the first full Moon after the spring equinox.
+This Moon can sometimes occur in March and sometimes in April.

 The word Paschal means “Passover” in Greek (a transliteration of the Hebrew word pesach).
 This Moon is significant because it is used to determine what date Easter will fall on each year.
 This is why Easter is a movable holiday, occurring anywhere from late March to late April.